 Determine the type of research study to perform

 Different research studies work well in different situations.
 It all depends on what you need to find out.
-As we mentioned before, quantitative research will get you the what and qualitative research will get you the why.
-There certainly are a number of options:
+As we mentioned, quantitative research will get you the what, and qualitative research will get you the why.
+There certainly are several options:

 Read next: How Faurecia determined how to research the future of communication in cars

 And sometimes, unfortunately, it’s not as simple as picking one type of research over another, said Raj Manocha, CEO of Methodify, on an episode of “Reel Talk.”
-It’s not uncommon that you need more than one source of feedback to solve your problem which means you might have to do a combination of these.
-Of course, finding research participants will be on the list for all those types as well.
+It’s not uncommon that you need more than one source of feedback to solve your problem, which means you might have to do a combination of these.
+Of course, finding research participants will also be on the list for all those types.

 “You have to mix those panels up to solve different things,” he said.
 “You have to be okay with multi-panel approaches because people aren’t answering the exact same way.
 And then it comes back to the quality of your survey.”